Your first week with outl

 - Theming (docs/theming.md) — six presets, how to add your own.

 - Sync, done right (docs/sync.md) — what makes the CRDT interesting.
-Phase 2 will ship the actual P2P sync.
+Sync runs over iroh P2P by default; file/iCloud is an opt-in transport.

 If something feels off, open an issue.
 If you wrote a patch, the contributing guide tells you what reviewers look at.